Tranquillizers, Sedatives and Hypnotics: Forensic Analysis

 Metabolism and what to look for in urine

-NTA tests metabolism every few cycles, and the answer is almost always "glucuronide conjugate in urine".
+Metabolic identification is central to forensic BZD casework, and the dominant target in urine is the glucuronide conjugate.
 Phase I CYP450 oxidation produces an active or inactive metabolite, then phase II UGT glucuronidation gives a polar conjugate the kidney excretes.

 Barbiturates.
 Hepatic CYP oxidation to hydroxy and carboxy metabolites, then glucuronide conjugation.
 Phenobarbital has a long half-life (80 to 120 hours) and is partly excreted unchanged, which is why urine alkalinisation with sodium bicarbonate is the classical management of phenobarbital overdose.